This section introduces PPP configurations. The section also defines terms that are used in this guide.

 PPP's Network Control Protocols (NCPs) negotiate the use of network protocols, such as IPv4 or IPv6.

-The dial-out machine can then run telnet or a similar command to a host that is reachable through the dial-in server.
+The dial-out system can then run telnet or a similar command to a host that is reachable through the dial-in server.

 The leased-line link contains the following parts:

 Synchronous interface on each peer.
-Some machines that run Solaris software require you to purchase a synchronous interface card, such as HSI/P, to connect to a leased line.
-Other machines, such as UltraSPARC workstations, have built-in synchronous interfaces.
+Some systems that run Oracle Solaris software require you to purchase a synchronous interface card, such as HSI/P, to connect to a leased line.
+Other systems, such as UltraSPARC workstations, have built-in synchronous interfaces.

 A CSU might be built-in to the DSU, or owned by you, or leased from a provider, depending on your locale.
-The DSU gives the Solaris machine a standard synchronous serial interface.
+The DSU gives the Oracle Solaris system a standard synchronous serial interface.
 With Frame Relay, the Frame Relay Access Device (FRAD) performs the serial interface adaptation.

 On most types of leased lines, peers do not actually dial each other.
 Rather, a company purchases a leased-line service to connect explicitly between two fixed locations.
 Sometimes the two peers at either end of the leased line are at different physical locations of the same company.
 Another scenario is a company that sets up a router on a leased line that is connected to an ISP.